kchavez05/boulder-co-health/README.md

 ## (7) Interactive Website Build
 #### Website Build out :
+1. The site was built on Bootstrap 5 framework using their most up-to-date documentation.
+Included here was updated code to handle text-size at different screen widths, responsive block elements utilizing Bootstrap's column system, more advanced styling options on the Javascript components, and the inclusion of a styled navigation bar.
+2. We added custom CSS to handle images, spacing, typography, and the addition of internal scroll boxes to prevent overlong sections.
+3. Tableau elements were also hidden on smaller screen widths via HTML and CSS.
+4. We created custom HTML elements to handle the data given to the Javascript app.

 #### Interactive Pieces:
+A Javascript app containing our final dataset is explorable on the home page.
+It lays out each restaurant's statistics, including Google rating, average violation score, average violation count, and the total number of reviews.
+A read-out of the violations the restaurant received before 2020 is also accessible.
+     * JSON files containing our dataset were created and exported using Python.

 We have two interactive Tableau dashboards integrated into our website:

 [Boulder Health Data Score Exploration](https://public.tableau.com/app/profile/kyler.chavez/viz/boulder_health_data_score_exploration/ScoreExploration) explores overall trends in the data